 My study also collected 1193 instances of non-excluded dissertation SSI equal or larger than 1% of the dissertation corpus and 2254 instances of the same from the published article corpus.
 From that collection, I identified 14 dissertation plagiarism-of-others substantive SSIs (M = .06, SD = .02) and from 167 published article instances, I identified 42 plagiarism-of-other substantive SSI (M = .08, SD = .05) and 125 instances of substantive plagiarism-of-self SSI (M = .12, SD = .09).

 These figures lead to an important finding that my study identified.
-By far, after all the false positives were removed, the majority of the individual SSIs were 4% or less (un-substantive).
+By far, after all the false positives were removed, the majority of the individual SSIs were 4% or less.
 Very few dissertations or published articles had substantive SSIs.
 Thus, the absence of substantive SSIs leads one to conclude that most plagiarism issues are an accumulation of small infractions.

 Secondary findings from this study were derived from the document metadata in each corpus.
 Publishing year, research methods, author counts, word counts, and reference counts provided good statistics that institutions and publishers could use to research and establish submission expectations.
 A breakdown of the documented publishing years across both corpora indicated that publishing years were well represented in HRD related dissertations and published articles (see Table 6 and Table 11).
 However, one should understand that the publishing year does not always represent the year of the study or the date of authorship.